NFNChris/json-transmute/README.md

 ```
 ## Expressions

 Expressions enable us to extract data from our Scope object (source data) and transform / restructure it into our target data structure via JSON mappings.
-Expressions may be used within both map keys and values similarly, with the exception that expressions within keys support additional Scope Modifiers (more on that in the next section).
+Expressions may be used within both map keys and values similarly, with some caveats with respect to expressions in keys that are discussed in more depth below.

 ### Operators